 With decades of grief theory that focused on closure, acceptance, and moving on, it is no wonder that so many grievers feel self-conscious about maintaining ties with their deceased loved one after a certain period of time.
-They often have a peanut gallery chiming in with their ideas about what is healthy and what isn’t, telling people they need to ‘let go’ and move forward.
 We posted a few weeks ago about the continuing bonds theory of grief.
 If you read the post hopefully you know that when it comes to grief theory, oh the times they are a ’changin’.
 Many now believe that healthy grief involves finding a new and different relationship with the person who died.
 Check out the post here if you missed it.

 If you love the continuing bonds theory (which we know many of you do!) you may be looking for ways to continue bonds with your loved one.
 We have some ideas here, and we hope you will add others that we missed by leaving a comment.
 Some may be things you hadn’t thought about, many may be things you already do but thought meant your grief was unhealthy or you weren’t ‘moving on’ like you should.
 Either way, hopefully, you will find some tips on our list that resonate with you.